KohlbacherLab/dnpm-dip-deployment/README.md

 - Pull this repository
 - Run `./init.sh`
-- Ensure the backend application has correct permissions on directory `backend-data` in which it will store its data and log files.
-  Change permissions on that directory with `chmod -R 777 ./backend-data`
 - Run `docker compose up`

 This starts the components with the system's NGINX proxy running on `localhost:80`and `localhost:443` with the provided dummy SSL certificate.